marat-gainullin/rock-paper-scissors/README.md

 # Rock paper scissors game
-Thihs is rock paper scissors game console application.
+This is rock paper scissors game console application.

+The game is a coding training project.
+Once a new knowledge or quality improvement technique is added to my skillset this project is also improved as a traning code base.

 ## Design
 The game is designed as a console application and executes player's commands.